 When you are working on a dataset for presenting to customers or stakeholders, you may need to organize the texts in the most easily readable way.
-In this case, the methods to change text orientation in excel are very helpful and effective.
-In this article, we will explore 5 easy methods on how to change text orientation in excel.
+In this case, the methods to change text orientation in Excel are very helpful and effective.
+In this article, we will explore 5 easy methods on how to change text orientation in Excel.

 To learn the methods, we have taken a dataset here as an example.
 This dataset represents the sales quantity of 5 fruits in the first 3 months of a year.

-Let’s follow the method below to change text orientation in excel.
+Let’s follow the method below to change text orientation in Excel.

-Method 1: Change Text Orientation with Excel Ribbon
+Method 1: Change Text Orientation with Excel Ribbon Command

 - First, select header cells B4:E4.

 - Following, go to the Home tab of Excel Ribbon.

 - Next, select the Orientation icon from the Alignment section.

 - After that, choose any type of orientation from the drop-down list.